 - The advances to deposits liquidity ratio remained stable at 65.6%

 - Net loans and advances to customers were €3,129m, down 5.8% compared with 2016

 Customer deposits decreased by 4.7% to €4,766m at 31 December 2017

 HSBC Bank Malta p.l.c. (‘the bank’) reported a profit before tax of €49.8m for the year ended 31 December 2017.
 This represents a decrease of €12.4m or 19.9% on the previous year.

-The reported profit before tax incorporates two ‘non-recurring’ items which are excluded from the adjusted results as it is considered internally as a better reflection of management’s performance.
+The reported profit before tax incorporates three notable items which are excluded from the adjusted results as this is considered a better reflection of management’s performance.

 Global transactions: the next frontier

 HSBC’s Diane S Reyes explains how improvements in payments technology are benefiting businesses.

 The world is far short of where it needs to be on sustainable investment, says HSBC’s Daniel Klier.